 For all women, the following must be available during the recovery period

-If blood loss was excessive, a complete blood count (CBC) to verify that women are not anemic is required before discharge.
+If blood loss was excessive (≥ 500 mL), a complete blood count (CBC) to verify that women are not anemic is required before discharge.
 If blood loss was not excessive, CBC is not required.

 After the first 24 hours, recovery is rapid.
 A regular diet should be offered as soon as women desire food.
 Full ambulation is encouraged as soon as possible.

 Exercise recommendations are individualized depending on the presence of other maternal disorders or complications.
 Usually, exercises to strengthen abdominal muscles can be started once the discomfort of delivery has subsided, typically within 1 day for women who deliver vaginally and later (typically after 6 weeks) for those who deliver by cesarean.
-Curl-ups, done in bed with the hips and knees flexed, tighten only abdominal muscles, usually without causing backache.
 Whether pelvic floor (eg, Kegel) exercises are helpful is unclear, but these exercises can begin as soon as the patient is ready.

-If delivery was uncomplicated, showering and bathing are allowed, but vaginal douching is prohibited in the early puerperium.
+If delivery was uncomplicated, showering and bathing are allowed, but vaginal douching is prohibited.
 The vulva should be cleaned from front to back.

 Immediately after delivery, ice packs may help reduce pain and edema at the site of an episiotomy or repaired laceration; sometimes lidocaine cream or spray can be used to relieve pain.